-The first part of the online algorithm is identical to the gray-level estimation detailed in section 2.4.
+Once the parameters estimated and the informative voxels selected, we can use the model on new images.
+The first part of the online algorithm is identical to the gray-level estimation detailed in section 3.1.
 Then it consists in computing the conditional expectation of Y, as detailed in the equations (2) and (3).

-3. EXPERIMENTAL RESULTS
+5. EXPERIMENTAL RESULTS

 In this section we firstly evaluate the human performance in landmarking brain images.
-Then we detailed the experimental results obtained on the two landmarks SCC and HoH.
+Then we detailed the experimental results obtained on the two landmarks SCC and HoH, with our method.

-3.1.
+5.1.
 Manual performance in detecting landmarks